 Clinical Services and Laboratories

-The McLendon Clinical Laboratories (MCL) provide clinical services in anatomic pathology and laboratory medicine to UNC Hospitals.
-The MCL web site includes a searchable list of the available clinical services and laboratory tests, forms and requisitions, test specifications, and the MCL directory.
+The McLendon Clinical Laboratories provide clinical services in anatomic pathology and laboratory medicine to UNC Hospitals.
+The web site lists available clinical services and lab tests, forms and requisitions, test specifications, and the lab’s directory.

 Departmental Information and Directories

-Directories of our faculty members with their linked biosketches, departmental leadership, and our administrative staff are online.
-Also online are recent annual reports, a history of the Department, and a photographic archive of our faculty, trainees, and graduate students.
+Directories of our faculty members, our departmental leadership, and our administrative staff are online.
+Also online are recent annual reports, our history, and a photographic archive of faculty members, trainees, and graduate students.